OriOri-CCP7/oriori/README.md

 docker compose up
 ```

+### How to Use the Project ###
 ---

-### How to Use the Project ###

 For development
--To run it locally, in the oriori root folder, you needed to create a virtual environment in python3:
+- To run it locally, in the oriori root folder, you needed to create a virtual environment in python3:

 ```bash
 python3 -m venv venv
 ```

-Run the environment:
+- Run the environment:

 ```bash
 source venv/bin/activate
 ```

-Install your necessary project requirements (if a requirements file exist)
+- Install your necessary project requirements (if a requirements file exist)
 ```bash
 pip install -r requirements.txt
 ```